giacecco/bricklink-helper/README.md

 I could have put custom, more memory-efficient matrix manipulation libraries to the test, and I gave [Math.js](http://mathjs.org/) a shot, but had the same identical problem.
 The most natural thing to do was then to integrate the NodeJS code I had already written with my favourite programming environment for data science: R.

 CRAN's ["task view" on optimisation and mathematical programming](http://cran.r-project.org/web/views/Optimization.html) lists many options.
 The most obvious choice was [Rsymphony](http://cran.r-project.org/web/packages/Rsymphony/Rsymphony.pdf): R's wrapper around the open source ["SYMPHONY" library](http://www.coin-or.org/projects/SYMPHONY.xml).
+After some trouble installing on MacOS (I had to rollback to an older version of R and manually copying a few Fortran dynamyc library in some magic place), everything is working nicely now.

 ##Licence